DaeguDude/Etch-a-Sketch-TOP/README.md

         1. adding a new class to the div
         2. changing the div's background color using JavaScript.

-~4.
-Add a button to the top of the screen which will clear the current grid and send the user a popup asking for how many squares per side to make the new grid.
+4. Add a button to the top of the screen which will clear the current grid and send the user a popup asking for how many squares per side to make the new grid.
-Once entered the new grid should be generated in the same total space as before (e.g. 960px wide) and now you've got a new sketch pad.~
+Once entered the new grid should be generated in the same total space as before (e.g. 960px wide) and now you've got a new sketch pad.

     1. Research button tags in HTML and how you can make a JavaScript function run when one is clicked.
     2. Also check out prompts
     3. You should be able to enter 64 and have a brand new 64x64 grid pop up wi thout changing the total amount of pixels used

-# WORK ON....
-- How to deal with float precision in Javascript?
-- Prompt cancel input

 5. (Optional): Instead of just changing the color of your grid from black to whi te (for example) have each pass through it with the mouse change to a completel